GuyVervillePerso/Cote-100-plus/content/collections/billets_mensuels/anglais/is-the-recent-rise-in-stock-markets-justified.md

         type: text
         text: "In my opinion, this data is reflected in the results of the companies we hold in the COTE\_100+ portfolio.
 As of February 26, 18 of the 25 portfolio companies (72%) had released their quarterly results in the last month; for most of them, these are results for the quarter ended December 31, 2023.
 I believe this is a large enough sample to get an idea of the general progress of the portfolio companies."
   -
+    type: paragraph
+    content:
+      -
         type: text
         text: 'So here is what I see:'
   -
     type: paragraph
     content: